ufoymtest/lanyon/_posts/2017-05-17-bilateral-filtering.md

 Many users have become accustomed to reducing wrinkles, freckles, and various blemishes from human subjects for a more visually appealing image or video.

 To solve this problem, an effective way is to apply an edge-preserving filtering called ***bilateral filter***.
-However, a vanilla bilateral filter has a high computational cost necessitating a powerful CPU and GPU to process full HD images in real-time.
+However, a vanilla bilateral filter has a high computational cost necessitating a powerful CPU / GPU to process full HD images in real-time.
 So I had been looking for an efficient alternative, and finally found ***recursive bilateral filtering*** that can achieve a good trade-off:

 <table>
 <tr>